Artis Library

-Artis Bibliotheek (English: Artis Library) is a nineteenth-century library located at Plantage Middenlaan 45 in Amsterdam.
-Since 2005, the Artis Bibliotheek has been part of the Special Collections at the University of Amsterdam.
+The Artis Library (Dutch: Artis Bibliotheek) is a nineteenth-century library located at Plantage Middenlaan 45 in Amsterdam.
+Since 2005, the Artis Bibliotheek has been part of the Special Collections at the University of Amsterdam, which in turn has been part of the Allard Pierson Museum since 2019.

 History

-In 1838, Zoological Society Natura Artis Magistra was founded by a number of Amsterdam notables, including bookseller and bird lover Gerardus Frederik Westerman (1807-1890).
+The Zoological Society Natura Artis Magistra was founded by a number of Amsterdam notables, including bookseller and bird lover Gerardus Frederik Westerman (1807-1890), on 1 May 1838.
 The aim was "to promote the knowledge of natural history."
-This was done by founding the Artis Zoo and a zoological museum and a library.
-The society immediately received donations (including one from Westerman) for the library.
-With these donations, the library was able to stock its shelves.
+This was done by founding not just the Artis Zoo, but also a zoological museum and a library.
+The society immediately received donations (including one from Westerman) for the library, allowing the library to stock its shelves.
+The society also immediately started buying large quantities of books and journals.

-In 1881, librarian Gilles Janse compiled a catalogue of the Artis Bibliotheek’s collection holding 4,381 items.
-The Artis Bibliotheek grew to include more than 16,000 titles.
+In 1881, librarian Gilles Janse compiled a catalogue of the Artis Library's collection, which held 4381 items at the time.
+The Artis Library grew to include more than 16,000 titles.
 From 1848 to 1995, the Zoological Society Natura Artis Magistra published the journal Contributions to Zoology.
-All issues of this journal are now in the Artis Bibliotheek collection.
+All issues of this journal are now in the collection of the Artis Bibliotheek.

+When the Athenaeum Illustre of Amsterdam became a university in 1877, there was a demand for space to teach the zoology course.
+In response to this demand, the municipality made a deal with Natura Artis Magistra to build a new aquarium to give the university the space they needed and gain access to the society's collections.
+This building was completed in 1882.
+Zoology professor Max Weber (1852-1937) became the director of this "Zootomic and Zoological Laboratory."
+Weber's responsiblities gradually decreased until, in 1898, he only supervised the zoological collections.
+This led to the creation of the Zoological Museum.
+Director Henk Engel combined the Artis Library with the Zoological Museum in 1961.
+The collections of the Zoological Museum moved to the Naturalis Biodiversity Center in Leiden.
+This included the museum's library.
+The Artis Library was not included in this move, however, and has remained at Plantage Middenlaan.